linuxthor/My-TTGO-Watch-Dev/README.md

 ## Components

-The project is built on a number of different technologies but two key ones are:
+The project is built from a number of different components but two key ones are:

 * LVGL (https://lvgl.io/) - Graphics library.
 Important to know for apps.
 Well documented on their website.
 * FreeRTOS (https://www.freertos.org/) - Operating system.
-Might not need to know much about it unless doing weird/advanced stuff.
+(Might not need to know much about it unless doing weird/advanced stuff)

 ## App development